Archives

 What type of surgery do you perform for endometriosis: Excision

-Medication: Dienogest with little symptoms and few diseases through mapping. before surgery pills containing estradiol plus dienogest when the patient needs contraception.
-AINE´s and antioxidant supplement.
+Medication: Dienogest with little symptoms and few diseases through mapping.
+Before surgery, pills containing estradiol plus dienogest are used when the patient needs contraception.
+AINEs and antioxidant supplements.
 Every patient needs nutritional guidance, exercise, and physical therapy

 Approach to Persistent Pain After Surgery: Perform lifestyle changes and wait 6 months after the surgery. because this is the time that we can evaluate the benefits of the surgery.
 Every patient continues with physical rehabilitation.